You can create custom templates for exporting ReqView projects or documents into HTML, CSV, XML or any other structured text format.

 </li> </ul>

-Note: The template demonstrates how to use Handlebars inline partials recursively to output a traceability coverage across several levels.
+This example demonstrates how to use Handlebars Inline Partials to output traceability coverage recursively.

 <table> <tbody> <tr> <td> <p><strong>User Needs</strong>:</p> <p>: </p> </td> </tr> <tr> <td class="table-primary"> <h3>SW Requirement</h3> <p><strong>ID:</strong> </p> <p><strong>Description:</strong> </p> </td> <td> <p><strong>Tests</strong>:</p> <p>: </p> </td> </tr><tr> <td> <p><strong>Design Elements</strong>:</p> <p>: </p> </td> </tr> </tbody> </table>